-Study the job description before going into any HR Coordinator interview so you can talk about specific points you read on the job description (and how you fit those points).
+Study the job description before going into any HR Coordinator interview so you can talk about specific points you read in the job description (and how you fit those points).

-That’s a great way to stand out and show employers you really prepared, and that you didn’t just apply to 100 jobs without looking (that’s not going to make an employer feel like you really want their job, right?)
+That’s a great way to stand out and show employers you are truly prepared, and that you didn’t just apply to 100 jobs without looking (that’s not going to make an employer feel like you really care about their job, right?)